JoshMJohnson/Portfolio-Josh-Johnson/Jokes_Project/README.md

 Keeps a database of jokes that users can add jokes to and⁄or retrieve jokes from

 ---
-## Instructions of how to run program:
+## Instructions of how to run program

     1.)
 Open command line and traverse to Jokes_Project folder